top of page

 August 27th, 2003, a group from Arizona State University, installed the solar panels and hooked up the system providing the much anticipated electricity to drive the water pump that provided drinking water to Escuela Katitawa as well as water for irrigation for the crops that they grow.
 They also installed a second set of panels that provides lighting and power for the computers and small appliances.

-The project was started a couple of years before when Kathrine J. Lewis had visited the school.
+The project started a couple of years before when Kathrine J. Lewis had visited the school.
 She saw a need for electricity and as a geology student at ASU, she decided to see what she could do to make it a university project.

-Kathrine J. Lewis is close to Rosa María and she remembers with special affection the project and the people that were part and are part of the foundation.
+Kathrine J. Lewis was close to Rosa María and she remembers with special affection the project and the people that were part and are part of the foundation.
 Thank you Kathrine J. Lewis for making this possible.

 Matt Hamilton taught the Ecuadorian technicians how to install the solar panels.
 Student’s families and teachers helped in the installation process.
 It was a great day for Escuela Katitawa.